Around town | Siloam Springs Herald-Leader

 Bookstore at the Library

-The Bookstore at the Siloam Springs Public Library is open Monday through Friday from 10 a.m. to 4 p.m. and Saturdays 10:30 a.m. to 1:30 p.m.
+The Bookstore at the Siloam Springs Public Library is open Monday through Friday from 10 a.m to 4 p.m 4 and Saturdays 10:30 a.m. to 1:30 p.m.
 Donations of used books and DVD's in good condition are always welcomed.
 The bookstore is operated by Friends of the Library and all proceeds are used to benefit the library.
-Everyone is welcome to come and shop in this little hidden corner of Siloam Springs, but children must be accompanied by a responsible adult.
-Friends of the Library seeks and welcomes new members who desire to join their organization and further its mission by volunteering or fundraising.
-Information about membership is available at the library.

 Bridge Club